w3c-ccg/w3c-ccg.github.io/irc_ref.md

 * topic: ```TEXT``` - Set the current topic of discussion.
 * voip: number? - Get the dial in numbers for the call.
 (TODO: is this right?
 I thought it was connections? )
 * voip: connections? - Get the dial in numbers for the call.
 [Details](#list-connections)
-* voip: noisy? - See which audio channels are being noisy.
+* voip: noise? - See which audio channels are being noisy.
 Useful for finding distracting audio from participants.
 * voip: mute ```<last 3 digits of SIP/...>``` - Mute an audio channel.
 * voip: unmute ```<last 3 digits of SIP/...>``` - Unmute an audio channel.
 * voip: disconnect ```<last 3 digits of SIP/...>``` - Disconnect an audio channel.